material-foundation/flutter-packages/packages/adaptive_breakpoints/README.md

           children: [
             AdaptiveContainer(
               windowLimit: AdaptiveWindowType.xs,
-              child: Text('This is a extra small window'), ),
+              child: Text('This is an extra small window'), ),
             AdaptiveContainer(
               windowLimit: AdaptiveWindowType.s,
-              child: Text('This is a small screen'),
+              child: Text('This is a small window'),
             ),
             AdaptiveContainer(
               windowLimit: AdaptiveWindowType.m,